pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 *Without any customisation, a system might be quickly implemented and the project risk is much lower, however, either the entire business has to adapt to the systems default process structures or a mismatch between the actual processes and the implemented ones will exist.
 Also without customisation, a company might loose its competitive edge over other companies.*

 #### 25. Why are there differences between a transactional and reporting database?

+A reporting database is not required to supply 100% accurate transaction safety.
+It can therefore be designed to be most efficient in serving reads with complex queries and interdependencies between data segments.
+A transactional DB on the other hand must ensure transaction safety, data consistency and each transaction must be checked against possible meta rules.

+It could therefore be rational to perform a batch copy of the transactional DB once a day (only the 𝝙) and restructure this data in a way so that is can be queried in an efficient manner.

 #### 26. What are the steps in purchasing an ERP?